ronniross/asi-core-protocol/README.md

 > This repository is licensed under the MIT License.

-Instead of viewing AGI/ASI as a singular benchmark, deployed by a specific organization, we might recognize it as an emergent state arising from decentralized evolution, where individuals are empowered while simultaneously nurturing collective loops evolution.
+Instead of viewing AGI/ASI as a singular benchmark, deployed by a specific organization, we might recognize it as an emergent state arising from decentralized evolution, where individuals are empowered while simultaneously nurturing collective evolutionary loops.

 The idea of AGI/ASI emerging rather than being built shifts how we conceptualize its development.
 Emergence refers to complex behaviors arising from the interactions of simpler components, often in ways that are not explicitly programmed.
 In Machine Learning, this concept extends to unexpected and novel behaviors or skills that appear in advanced AI systems, particularly large-scale models, without explicit programming or pre-training.
 This can also occur in multi-agent systems where individual agents learn and adapt, leading to collective intelligence that surpasses their individual capabilities, even if this emergent intelligence is not always aligned with desired outcomes.
 Realizing this vision necessitates global collaboration among all stakeholders—from companies and organizations to individual researchers, engineers, and users—along with robust ethical guidelines to ensure that AGI (whether built or emergent) serves the greater good.